tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 }
 {% endhighlight swift %}

-Method 2: Using the guard clause (guard let)
+<p>Method 2: Using the guard clause (guard let)</p>
-An alternative to if let is guard let, which also unwraps optionals.
-The major difference between if let and guard let is that the unwrapped optional remains usable after the guard code.
+<p>An alternative to if let is guard let, which also unwraps optionals.
+The major difference between if let and guard let is that the unwrapped optional remains usable after the guard code.</p>

 {% highlight swift %}
 func coffeeOrder(coffee: String?) {
     guard let coffee = coffee else {
       print("No coffee for me today.")
       return
     }
     print("I ordered a \(coffee) today.")
 }